-Born to John Young and Abigail “Nabby” Howe in Whitingham, Vermont, Brigham Young began his young career as a traveling carpenter and blacksmith.
-He converted to the Mormon faith in 1832 where he would go on to perform missionary work in Upper Canada, help establish a religious community in Kirtland, Ohio, and aid in organizing the exodus of Latter-day Saints from Missouri in 1838.
-After the 1844 murder of Joseph Smith, the founder, and First president of the Church, the question of succession brought Brigham Young’s name to the forefront.
-Three years after the death of Smith, Young was named the second President of the Church and inherited all the trials and tribulations of his predecessor.
+Brigham Young was the son of John Young and Abigail “Nabby” Howe.
+He was born Whitingham, Vermont, and began his young career as a traveling carpenter and Blacksmith.
+He converted to the Mormon faith in 1832.
+Young would then go on to perform missionary work in Upper Canada.
+He helped establish a religious community in Kirtland, Ohio, and aided in organizing the exodus of Latter-day Saints from Missouri in 1838.
+After the 1844 murder of Joseph Smith (who was the founder, and First president of the Church), the question of succession brought Brigham Young’s name to the forefront.
+Young was named the second President of the Church three years after the death of Smith.
+Unfortunately, Young inherited all the trials and tribulations of his predecessor.

-Certain earlier practices of the Mormon faith, such as the acceptance of slavery and polygamy, garnered a negative reputation among Gentiles, a name for non-members of the church.
-As a result of the conflicts that arose from this, Young and his constituents were forced to relocate to the Salt Lake Valley, a part of Mexico at the time.
-He organized an exodus that would first take 2,500 Mormon pioneers to Nebraska from 1846 to 1847 and then move on to the Salt Lake Valley.
+Some of the earlier, Mormon practices were frowned upon.
+There was widespread acceptance of slavery and polygamy within the church This garnered a negative reputation among Gentiles (a name for non-members of the church).
+Young and his constituents were forced to relocate to the Salt Lake Valley due to conflicting beliefs between Mormons and Gentiles.
+At this time, Salt Lake Valley was apart of Mexico, but Young organized an exodus.
+This exodus would first take 2,500 Mormon pioneers to Nebraska from 1846 to 1847.
+Then the pioneers would move on to the Salt Lake Valley.
 At the time of their arrival on July 24, 1847 (now recognized in Utah as “Pioneer Day”) the area had come under American Control as a result of their war with Mexico.